ticky/dotfiles/readme.md

 ## Updating

-`profile update` will fetch the latest changes from GitHub and install them.
+`profile update` will fetch the latest changes and install them.

 _**NOTE**: OS X defaults will not be updated on shell restarts.
 They are only updated when you explicitly run `osxdefaults` (and are, naturally, only available on OS X)_